hyperledger/fabric-samples/hardware-security-module/README.md

 Sample client applications are available to demonstrate the features of the Fabric Gateway and associated SDKs using this network.

+> **_NOTE:_**  When you use an HSM, private keys for a Fabric enrollment are stored within a dedicated hardware module, rather than in plain text on a local file system.

 ## Installations

 ### C Compilers